 Be Prepared To Say No

 New cars aren’t rare, boutique items.
-If your negotiation on price feels like it’s not going anywhere, be prepared to walk away, no matter how much you love the car.
+If it feels like your negotiation on price is going nowhere, be prepared to walk away, no matter how much you love the car.
 There are plenty of other car dealerships out there where you could probably buy the same model for a better price.
 Sometimes, walking away is the last step to bringing it down to the best price.

 Once you’ve agreed on the price, you also need to be prepared to say no to dealership extras.
 Warranty extensions, in-house insurance and dealership finance are very rarely a good deal, and often how the dealerships make their money back after the deal you just hard-balled them into.

-One of the best ways to have an upper hand when talking to car dealers is to have your car finance pre-approved.
+One of the best ways to have an upper hand when talking to car dealers is to have your car finance pre-approved from an independent finance broker like Aussie Car Loans.
 That way you already know what you can afford and that you have the best interest rate.
 All you need to do is find the right car and talk down the price.